AaltoSciComp/scicomp-docs/news/index.rst

 *15/12/2022* `Follow us on Mastodon <https://fosstodon.org/@SciCompAalto>`__.

-*21/10/2022* **Upgrade of the triton login node:** After running out of memory several times on our login node, we upgraded the memory from previously 128Gb to 256Gb.
-This is hopefully sufficient for most compilation and development work happening on the node.
-Any computation or memory intensive job should still be run on the compute nodes, but this upgrade provides us with a more robust system.

 **Upcoming Courses**

 From 22nd till 25th of November we will be running our popular `*Python for Scientific Computing* </training/scip/python-for-scicomp-2022/>`__ course again.
 The registration is open and can be accessed `here <https://docs.google.com/forms/d/e/1FAIpQLSfqBu3ByiuYmVcSouH4OQ-BeqlMRBA8bTzt2SY1KITR8rQHlA/viewform>`__.
 Please also visit our `training webpages </training/>`__ to check other upcoming courses or request a re-run of past hands-on courses.